 As mentioned, you will need clothes suitable for heat and cold.
 When you pack, keep your activities in mind as well.
-You should have nice jeans or dress pants/ skirts for classes and informal occasions; sporting gear; and nicer clothing for more formal occasions.
+You should have nice jeans or dress pants/skirts for classes and informal occasions; sporting gear; and nicer clothing for more formal occasions.
 The following is a checklist of items you might consider bringing.
 Bring enough clothes for one week, and you can wash them each week.
 In addition to needing house shoes for the cold, you will also need them throughout the semester, as Spaniards generally don't go barefoot inside the house.
 Note that you will be walking A LOT, especially during orientation.
 Bring comfortable walking shoes.

-Women Men skirts, nice jeans, and dress pants nice jeans, casual and dress pants dress sports jacket and tie T-shirts and nice tops T-shirts and sports shirts 2-3 blouses long-sleeved dress shirts a light and a warm sweater a light and a warm sweater warm pajamas, robe and slippers warm pajamas, robe and slippers light and heavy stockings and socks light and heavy socks nice walking shoes nice walking shoes gym shoes gym shoes dress shoes dress shoes wool-lined jacket or heavy coat, warm hat & gl wool-lined jacket or heavy coat, warm hat & glov
+Women Men skirts, nice jeans, and dress pants nice jeans, casual and dress pants dress sports jacket and tie T-shirts and nice tops T-shirts and sports shirts 2-3 blouses long-sleeved dress shirts a light and a warm sweater a light and a warm sweater warm pajamas, robe and slippers warm pajamas, robe and slippers light and heavy stockings and socks light and heavy socks nice walking shoes nice walking shoes gym shoes gym shoes dress shoes dress shoes wool-lined jacket or heavy coat, warm hat & wool-lined jacket or heavy coat, warm hat & gloves and a gore-tex jacket gloves and a gore-tex jacket